umeshkhaniya/website/README.md

 # [Project 1: Microstate Analysis of Protein](https://github.com/umeshkhaniya/microstate_lysozyme_analysis)

 This project invloves the novel way of finding the right protonated state for Molecular Dynamics Simulation.
-This tool is developed by me and now in use in Gunner Lab.
+In this project, millions of microstates produced during the Monte Carlo run are used for analysis propose.
+This tool is developed by me with the help of Junjun Mao.
+This is now used in  Marilyn Gunner Lab to find the protonation state.
 * **Python libraries used:** Python3
 * **Input:** Microstate file from MCCE output
 * **Output:** Protonation state of Protein